InteropIO/finsemble-notifications/README.md

 #### As a copy

 1. git clone this project into the directory of your choice.
+1. run `npm install` to install dependencies needed for the copy script.
 1. Copy `example.copy.config.json` to `copy.config.json`
 1. Edit `copy.config.json`:
     1. Make sure  `source` path points to this project